 How to Enter a Single Course Noncredit Certificate Program

 Entering a single course noncredit certificate program at FIT is a three-step process:

 **Please note these steps are only for students in the single course format certificate programs listed below:

 3D Printing, Augmented and Virtual Reality, Browzwear, Color Art and Design for Fashion-Related Products, Motion Graphics, Omni-Channel Management, User Interface (UI) Design, User Experience (UX) Design

 There is no application or admissions process for noncredit classes.
 Simply register for courses in person or through web registration.

 2. Complete your course with a passing grade.
 Please note that different programs have different attendance requirements based on length of the particular program.
 Students must attend the required number of courses and satisfactorily complete all assignments in order to receive a passing grade.

 3. Students who successfully complete their certificate program will receive their certificate on the last night of the course.
 If you are unable to attend that evening, please contact our office to arrange pick-up or mailing of your certificate.

 How do I start a certificate program?

 Just follow the steps above.
 There is no application process and no portfolio required for noncredit certificate programs.
-Note that you must complete 1 course in the program with a passing grade before you will be permitted to file an affidavit and officially declare your certificate.

 Do I need previous experience?